adonisjs/v5-docs/content/api/database/query-builder.md

 query.clone().clearOffset()
 ```

+---

 ### reporterData
-The query builder emits the `db:query` event and also reports the queries execution time with the framework profiler.
+The query builder emits the `db:query` event and reports the query's execution time with the framework profiler.

 Using the `reporterData` method, you can pass additional details to the event and the profiler.